 4. Save images as high-resolution files and import into BookSmart.

-1. Check the current color profile of your image
+1. Check the current color profile of an image in Photoshop

 BookSmart currently accepts grayscale and RGB images, with sRGB being the preferred color space.
 (Don't place CMYK images into BookSmart).

 To check your image's existing color profile follow these steps.

 - Expand the menu option in the bottom left of your image window and select Document Profile.

 - If the image is sRGB, you do NOT need to do a conversion.
 If the file is not sRGB, convert it to sRGB now, as below.

 If your images are not sRGB, follow these steps to convert them in Photoshop.
 Always work on a copy of your image to preserve your originals for other uses.

 - Select Edit > Convert to Profile (you may also need to select Show All Menu Items if the Convert to Profile item is not available).

 - Select Adobe ACE as the Engine and Perceptual as the Intent to achieve the best possible match between Adobe RGB and sRGB without losing subtle gradations and transitions.